Skip to content

 Education is more than a pathway forward for our communities; it is a bridge between generations, carrying the wisdom of our elders into the future and ensuring our youth are set up to succeed.
 Native Americans in Philanthropy is honored to hold space for our educators who are protecting the passing on of traditional knowledge and improving access to opportunities across Indian Country.
 As our Tribal Colleges and Universities face even more drastic underfunding, this moment presents an opportunity for the philanthropic sector to uplift critical community development initiatives.

-Join us for a very special conversation featuring Dr. Shelly C. Lowe (Navajo Nation), President of the Institute of American Indian Arts; Doris Tinsley (Shinnecock), Co-Founder of Native Americans in Higher Education and Mentorship; Julie Garreau (Cheyenne River Sioux Tribe), CEO of the Cheyenne River Youth Project; and Tracy L. Canard Goodluck (Oneida Nation of Wisconsin/Mvskoke Creek), Executive Director of the Center for Native American Youth at the Aspen Institute as they share how philanthropy can better support thriving Native communities through sustainable education and guidance grounded in our cultural values and traditions.
+Watch this very special conversation featuring Dr. Shelly C. Lowe (Navajo Nation), President of the Institute of American Indian Arts; Doris Tinsley (Shinnecock), Co-Founder of Native Americans in Higher Education and Mentorship; Julie Garreau (Cheyenne River Sioux Tribe), CEO of the Cheyenne River Youth Project; and Tracy L. Canard Goodluck (Oneida Nation of Wisconsin/Mvskoke Creek), Executive Director of the Center for Native American Youth at the Aspen Institute as they share how philanthropy can better support thriving Native communities through sustainable education and guidance grounded in our cultural values and traditions.

 About Our Speakers